lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     :class: only-dark
     :align: right

-..  container:: justify

-    The objective of this tutorial is to use a reactive force field (ReaxFF :cite:`van2001reaxff, zou2012investigation`)
-    to calculate the partial charges of a system undergoing deformation, as well as chemical bond formation and breaking.
+The objective of this tutorial is to use a reactive force field (ReaxFF :cite:`van2001reaxff, zou2012investigation`) to calculate the partial charges of a system undergoing deformation, as well as chemical bond formation and breaking.

-..  container:: justify

 The system simulated here is a block of silicon dioxide (:math:`\text{SiO}_2`) that is deformed until rupture.
 Particular attention is given to the evolution of the atomic charges during the deformation of the structure, and the chemical reactions occurring due to the deformation are tracked over time.

 .. include:: ../../non-tutorials/recommand-lj.rst